VilmaRomero/Blogdown-sources/content/home/about.md

 I am part of the [R-Ladies Global community](https://rladies.org) and Co-Organizer of the chapter [R-Ladies Lima](https://twitter.com/RLadiesLima).

-Also, I am currently contributing as a Reviser in the spanish translation of the book [R for Data Science](http://r4ds.had.co.nz).
+Also, I am currently contributing as a Reviser in the Spanish translation of the book [R for Data Science](http://r4ds.had.co.nz).
 You can learn more about the collaborative project [here](https://github.com/cienciadedatos/descripcion-y-orientaciones).

 <a  class="badge badge-primary" href="/pdf/VilmaRomeroResume.pdf"
               role="button">Curriculum Vitae <i class="fa fa-file-pdf-o" aria-hidden="true"></i> </a>